Oracle's Ellison plays down threat of NSA database snooping

-SAN FRANCISCO Oracle (ORCL.N) CEO Larry Ellison played down concerns on Wednesday about possible government snooping in his business customers' private data.
+SAN FRANCISCO Jan 29 Oracle CEO Larry Ellison played down concerns on Wednesday about possible government snooping in his business customers' private data.

 At an industry conference in San Francisco, an audience member asked the Oracle cofounder what to tell potential Oracle cloud-computing clients who worry that the National Security Agency could access their information.